AGOberprieler/GinJinn2/docs/toolbox.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Annotated objects as a whole can by filtered using the ``-x/--min_width``, ``-y/--min_height``, and ``-r/--min_area`` options.
-In case of our :ref:`simulated dataset <3-getting_started_sim>`, the following command would discard objects with an area of less than 25 pixels (``-r 25``) and store the resulting, filtered annotations under "shapes_ds/annotations_filtered.json".
+In case of our :ref:`simulated dataset <getting_started_sim>`, the following command would discard objects with an area of less than 25 pixels (``-r 25``) and store the resulting, filtered annotations under "shapes_ds/annotations_filtered.json".

 .. code-block:: bash